micropython/micropython/docs/library/pyb.WDT.rst

 Example usage::

-    wdt = pyb.WDT(5000) # enable with a timeout of 5s
+    wdt = pyb.WDT(timeout=2000) # enable with a timeout of 2s
-    wdt.kick()
+    wdt.feed()

 Constructors
 ------------

-.. class:: pyb.WDT([timeout])
+.. class:: pyb.WDT(id=0, timeout=5000)

-   Create a WDT object.
-If the timeout is specified the WDT is started.
-   The timeout must be given in seconds and 1s the minimum value that is accepted.
+   Create a WDT object and start it.
+The timeout must be given in seconds and the minimum value that is accepted is 1 second.
 Once it is running the timeout cannot be changed and the WDT cannot be stopped either.

 Methods
 -------

-.. method:: wdt.kick()
+.. method:: wdt.feed()

-   Kick the WDT to prevent it from resetting the system.
-The application should place this call in a sensible place ensuring that the WDT is only kicked after verifying that everything is functioning correctly.
+   Feed the WDT to prevent it from resetting the system.
+The application should place this call in a sensible place ensuring that the WDT is only fed after verifying that everything is functioning correctly.